M.S.N. - Family Nurse Practitioner Admission

 - Proof of current health insurance

-- Drug screen and/or background check, if required by clinical agency
+- Drug screen, if required by clinical agency

 - A baccalaureate degree in nursing from a program accredited by the Accreditation Commission for Education in Nursing (ACEN -formerly NLNAC) or the Commission of Collegiate Nursing Education, (CCNE).